Working with RESULTSETs¶

 resultset_name

-The name to give the RESULTSET.
+The name of the RESULTSET.

-The name must follow the naming rules for Object Identifiers.
+The name must follow the naming rules for Object identifiers.

 query